jafaryor/knowledge-base/Computer Science/approach.md

 ## Timeboxing
 Timeboxing is the approach for completing the project incrementally by breaking it down into splitting the project in portions, each with a fixed budget and a delivery date.
 For each portion a number of requirements are prioritised and selected.
 Because time and budget are fixed, the only remaining variables are the requirements.

+## Big Design Up Front (BDUF)
+Big Design Up Front is an approach where a website, app, or software design is completed and perfected up-front, before its implementation is started.

+It necessitates a waterfall process, and relies on prediction.

+#### Pros
+* If you know exactly what you want, this is the most efficient way to get there.
+* Since all design is done at once, there’s ample opportunity for zooming out, integrating often, and designing holistically.
+* User experience is designed and refined by designers, and that design documentation dictates the functionality for engineers to develop.
+Each role plays to their strengths.
+* Easy to cost and schedule design, as it’s a known quantity from the start.

+#### Cons:
+* Not easily adaptable to changes in scope, or pivots in purpose.
+You may have to swim back up the waterfall to start again if goals or requirements move.
+* Design is not as easily tested and validated, because no part of it is fully functional until near the end of the linear process.
+* Doesn’t take advantage of new learnings or better solutions that may arise during later stages of the waterfall process.